lancedb/lancedb/docs/src/ann_indexes.md

          .execute()
      ```

-The search will return the data requested in addition to the score of each item.
+The search will return the data requested in addition to the distance of each item.

-**Note:** The score is the distance between the query vector and the element.
-A lower number means that the result is more relevant.

 ### Filtering (where clause)